IBM-Cloud/vpc-flowlogs/README.md

   - Configmap reference - click on the **Configmap** link and look at the environment variables that will be set in the job run
   - Secret reference - click on the **Secret** link and verify
     - LOGDNA_INGESTION_KEY - Open the Logging instance, click **Actions**, click **view Ingestion key**, verify the Ingestion Keys match.
+    - Verify the LOGDNA_REGION matches the region of the logging instance
     - APIKEY - In a terminal window using the APIKEY secret and variables from the Configmap verify that the APIKEY has access to the bucket and objects:
       - ibmcloud login --apikey APIKEY
       - ibmcloud cos config crn --crn COS_CRN